 Converts to Christianity from Buddhism or Animism face the highest levels of pressure and violence from local authorities, families and the wider community.
-Conversion is seen as a potential threat to government authority.
-In response, police often act quickly and with a heavy hand to repress Christian groups reported to have been spreading the faith.
+Conversion is seen as a potential threat to government authority and a betrayal of family and community unity.
+In response, police often act quickly and with a heavy hand to repress Christian groups reported to have been spreading their faith.